Voyado Elevate General Terms and Conditions 2023-10-25

 • “Product” means the functionality described in the specification and the Agreement.

-• “Project License” means the license applicable under the project period from the Commencement Date to the License Activation Date.
+• “Project Fee” means the fee applicable under the project period from the Commencement Date to the Fee Activation Date.

-• “Regular License” means the license applicable from the License Activation Date.
+• “Regular Fee” means the fee applicable from the Fee Activation Date.

-• “Sessions” means a group of user interactions during a certain time frame that result in communication with the Product and as measured according to the Supplier’s standard further detailed in the Documentation.
+• “Sessions” means a group of user interactions during a certain time frame that result in communication with the Product, as measured according to the Supplier’s standard further detailed in the Documentation.

 3.1 The Supplier undertakes to deliver the Product as described in the specification and the Agreement subject to the terms and conditions.